 As part of 3rd Brigade Combat Team, 25th Infantry Division's on-the-move network transport equipment package, the Army fielded the unit with NextGen capabilities, which can be integrated on a variety of vehicle platforms.
 The NextGen PoP enables mobile mission command by leveraging both SATCOM and high capacity radio capability to deliver on-the-move network connectivity.
 The NextGen SNE provides on-the-move network communications to extend the network from the battalion down to the company level.
 Using its on-the-move SATCOM systems, the SNE can also be used to heal and extend lower echelon tactical radio networks for geographically separated elements blocked by terrain features.

-The U.S. Army Program Executive Office Command, Control and Communications-Tactical develops, acquires, fields and supports the Army's mission command network to ensure force readiness.
+"Having uninterrupted mission command allows you to maintain operational tempo without culminating," Sanborn said.
+"It comes back to how the brigade commander can visualize the fight and be able to influence the enemy deep, so you can make it an unfair fight.
+Our new on-the-move systems allow us to get deep in the fight."-- -- -- -- -- --The U.S. Army Program Executive Office Command, Control and Communications-Tactical develops, acquires, fields and supports the Army's mission command network to ensure force readiness.
 This critical Army modernization priority delivers tactical communications so commanders and Soldiers can stay connected and informed at all times, even in the most austere and hostile environments.
 PEO C3T is delivering the network to regions around the globe, enabling high-speed, high-capacity voice, data and video communications to a user base that includes the Army's joint, coalition and other mission partners.